 Justice Department formally moves to reclassify marijuana as a less dangerous drug in historic shift

-The Justice Department has formally moved to reclassify marijuana as a less dangerous drug in a historic shift in generations of U.S. drug policy
+The Justice Department has formally moved to reclassify marijuana as a less dangerous drug, a historic shift in generations of U.S. drug policy

-WASHINGTON -- The Justice Department on Thursday formally moved to reclassify marijuana as a less dangerous drug in a historic shift in generations of U.S. drug policy.
+WASHINGTON -- The Justice Department on Thursday formally moved to reclassify marijuana as a less dangerous drug, a historic shift in generations of U.S. drug policy.

-The Drug Enforcement Administration will take public comment on the proposal to move marijuana away from its current classification as a Schedule I drug, alongside heroin and LSD.
-It moves pot to Schedule III, alongside ketamine and some anabolic steroids.
+The Drug Enforcement Administration will next take public comment on the proposal in a potentially lengthy process.
+If approved, the rule would move marijuana away from its current classification as a Schedule I drug, alongside heroin and LSD.
+Pot would instead be a Schedule III substance, alongside ketamine and some anabolic steroids.

 The move comes after a recommendation from the federal Health and Human Services Department, which launched a review of the drug’s status at the urging of President Joe Biden in 2022.